 The Science of Baking Cookies: Have It Your Way On National Homemade Cookies Day

-Recipe variation: Add a pinch of baking soda, or use 1 cup brown sugar and 1/2 cup granulated sugar.
+Recipe variation: Use 1 cup brown sugar, honey, corn syrup or molasses and 1/2 cup of granulated sugar.

-Recipe variation: Use 1 3/4 cups of All-Purpose flour and 1/2 cup of cornstarch.
+Recipe variation: Use 1/2 cup of brown sugar.